retronx-team/sys-clk/README.md

 ## Relevant files

-* Config file: allows one to set custom clocks per docked state and title id, described below
+* Config file  allows one to set custom clocks per docked state and title id, described below

-	`/config/sys-clk/config.ini`
+	`/config/sys clk/config.ini`

-* Log file: where the log are written if enabled
+* Log file  where the log are written if enabled

-	`/config/sys-clk/log.txt`
+	`/config/sys clk/log.txt`

-* Log flag file: enables log writing if file exists
+* Log flag file  enables log writing if file exists

-	`/config/sys-clk/log.flag`
+	`/config/sys clk/log.flag`

 ## Config

-Presets can be customized by adding them to the ini config file located at `/config/sys-clk/config.ini`, using the following template for each app:
+Presets can be customized by adding them to the ini config file located at `/config/sys clk/config.ini`, using the following template for each app

 ```
 [Application Title ID]